stas00/porting/transformers/fairseq-wmt19/README.md

 ```
 Just make sure you're checking out the repository [around the time fsmt was released](https://github.com/huggingface/transformers/tree/129fdae04033fe4adfe013b734deaec6ec34ae2e), since the 2 files could have diverged since then.

 The final stage was to run through a bunch of inputs and compare that the ported tokenizer produced the same ids as the original.
-You can see this is done in [this notebook](./nbs/tokenizer.ipynb), which I was running repeatedly while trying to figure out how to make the outputs match.
+You can see this is done in [this notebook](https://github.com/stas00/porting/tree/master/transformers/fairseq-wmt19/nbs/tokenizer.ipynb), which I was running repeatedly while trying to figure out how to make the outputs match.

 This is how most of the porting process went, I'd take a small feature, run it the `fairseq`-way, get the outputs, do the same with the `transformers` code, try to make the outputs match - fiddle with the code until it did, then try a different kind of input make sure it produced the same outputs, and so on, until all inputs produced outputs that matched.

-## Model porting
+## Porting the core translation functionality

 Having had a relatively quick success with porting the tokenizer (obviously, thanks to most of the code being there already), the next stage was much more complex.
+This is the `generate()` function which translated the inputs ids and returned output ids.

 I had to break it down into multiple sub-tasks.
 I had to
-1. port the model weights
+1. port the model weights.
-2. make `generate` work first for a single beam
+2. make `generate()` work for a single beam (i.e. return just one result).
-3. and then multiple beams.
+3. and then multiple beams (i.e. return multiple results).

-I first researched which of the existing architectures are the closest to my needs.
+I first researched which of the existing architectures were the closest to my needs.
 It was BART that fit the closest, so I went ahead and did:

 ```
 cp modeling_bart.py modeling_fsmt.py
 perl -pi -e 's|Bart|FSMT|ig; s|bart|fsmt|g;' modeling_fsmt.py
 ```

+This was my starting point that I needed to tweak to work with the model weights provided by `fairseq`.

 ### Porting weights and configuration

 The first thing I did is to look at what was inside the publicly shared checkpoint.
-[This notebook](./nbs/config.ipynb) shows what I did there.
+[This notebook](https://github.com/stas00/porting/tree/master/transformers/fairseq-wmt19/nbs/config.ipynb) shows what I did there.

-The first thing I discovered that there were 4 checkpoints in there.
-I had no idea what to do about it, so I started with a simpler job of picking just the first checkpoint.
-Later I discovered that `fairseq` used all 4 checkpoints in an ensembe to get the best results, and that `transformers` currently doesn't support that.
-When the porting was complete and I was able to measure the performance scores, I found that `model4.pt` checkpoint provided the best score.
-But during the porting performance doesn't matter at all.
+I discovered that there were 4 checkpoints in there.
+I had no idea what to do about it, so I started with a simpler job of using just the first checkpoint.
+Later I discovered that `fairseq` used all 4 checkpoints in an ensemble to get the best predictions, and that `transformers` currently doesn't support that feature.
+When the porting was completed and I was able to measure the performance scores, I found out that `model4.pt` checkpoint provided the best score.
+But during the porting performance didn't matter much.
 Since I was using only one checkpoint it was crucial that when I was comparing outputs, I had `fairseq` also use just one and the same checkpoint.

-I used a slightly different API for using `fairseq`:
+To accomplish that I used a slightly different `fairseq` API:
 ```
 from fairseq import hub_utils
 #checkpoint_file = 'model1.pt:model2.pt:model3.pt:model4.pt'